 We have created a COVID-19 FAQ to support and advise the students who live with us and their parents, which can be found below.
 The FAQs will be updated regularly, we advise you to revisit this page for the latest information.

-If you have any further questions, or require any additional support, please do not hesitate to contact us.
+If you have any further questions, or require any additional support, please do not hesitate to email your residence team directly.